-(e) The Court may require agenda letters and paper copies of documents in complex cases.

-(f) Any claims and/or noticing agent approved by the Court pursuant to 28 U.S.C. § 156(c) shall be subject to the following requirements:

-- (1) the claims and/or noticing agent shall maintain records of all services rendered which, at a minimum, show dates, categories of services, fees charged, and expenses incurred; - (2) counsel to the debtor shall notify the Clerk's Office and the claims and/or noticing agent of the dismissal or conversion of the case by forwarding a copy of the order of dismissal or conversion within seven (7) days of its entry; - (3) at the conclusion of a case or upon termination of the claims and/or noticing agent's services, the debtor or the trustee must obtain an order terminating the services of the claims and/or noticing agent; - (4) the claims and/or noticing agent is responsible for archiving the claims with the Federal Records Center or the National Archives, as applicable; - (5) the claims and/or noticing agent shall file and serve monthly invoices on the debtor, U.S. Trustee, the committee, if any, monitoring the expenses of the debtor, and any party-in-interest who requests, in writing directed to the claims and/or noticing agent, service of the monthly invoices; and - (6) if any dispute arises relating to the engagement agreement or monthly invoices, the parties shall meet and confer in an attempt to resolve the dispute.
+- (e) The Court may require agenda letters and paper copies of documents in complex cases. - (f) Any claims and/or noticing agent approved by the Court pursuant to 28 U.S.C. § 156(c) shall be subject to the following requirements: - (1) the claims and/or noticing agent shall maintain records of all services rendered which, at a minimum, show dates, categories of services, fees charged, and expenses incurred; - (2) counsel to the debtor shall notify the Clerk's Office and the claims and/or noticing agent within seven (7) days of an order of dismissal or conversion of the case; - at the conclusion of a case or upon termination of the claims and/or noticing agent's services, the debtor or the trustee must obtain an order terminating the services of the claims and/or noticing agent; - (4) the claims and/or noticing agent is responsible for archiving the claims with the Federal Records Center or the National Archives, as applicable; - (5) the claims and/or noticing agent shall file and serve monthly invoices on the debtor, U.S. Trustee, the committee, if any, monitoring the expenses of the debtor, and any party-in-interest who requests, in writing directed to the claims and/or noticing agent, service of the monthly invoices; and - (6) if any dispute arises relating to the engagement agreement or monthly invoices, the parties shall meet and confer in an attempt to resolve the dispute.
 If resolution is not achieved, the parties may seek resolution of the matter from the Court.